 A Corporate Sponsored Research Agreement is a written, legal agreement between an institution (contractor) and an awarding agency normally involving the expectation of an economic benefit on the part of the contractor and the generation of a tangible product, service, or other consideration in return for sponsored support.
-These might include testing or evaluation of proprietary products, development or construction of equipment, rights to data, patents, copyrights, technical reports or evaluation, consulting services.
+These might include testing or evaluation of proprietary products, development or construction of equipment, rights to data, patents, copyrights, technical reports or evaluation.
 Most contracts are Cost-Reimbursement Contracts.
 Cost-reimbursement contracts provide for payment of allowable incurred costs up to a maximum prescribed in the contract, at which time work should stop unless additional funding is authorized by the agency through a contract modification.

 It is the policy of the University to request full funding of indirect costs on all grant and contract proposals.
 The for-profit indirect cost rates are as follows: